The Land Pavilion — Future World — EPCOT

-Behind the Seeds Tour – a special guided walking tour of the greenhouse areas.
+Behind the Seeds Tour is a special guided walking tour of the Land Pavilion’s greenhouse.
 Land scientists or a member of the College Horticultural team meet groups of up to 12 throughout the day for a 60-minute tour of the growing areas and research labs.

 Hidden Mickey Sightings:

 Living with the Land—three circles near bottom of mural directly across from loading area